simoneschiavo/simoneschiavo.github.io/public/articles/product-led-growth-framework.md

 tags: ['Product-Led Growth', 'B2B SaaS', 'Growth Strategy']
 ---

-# Building a Product-Led Growth Framework for B2B SaaS

-Product-Led Growth (PLG) has become the dominant growth strategy for successful B2B SaaS companies.
+Product-Led Growth (PLG) [has become](https://www.google.com) the dominant growth strategy for successful B2B SaaS companies.
 Unlike traditional sales-led approaches, PLG puts the product at the center of customer acquisition, activation, and expansion.

 ## What is Product-Led Growth?